jollyjerr/knowledge/math/calculus/integrals.md

 Indefinite integrals have no limits on the input of the function (-inf, inf)

-The indefinite integral represents the family of antiderivatives of f(x)
+The indefinite integral represents the family of anti derivatives of f(x)

 F(x) + C (any constant)